Veracruz: Colonial period, 1519–1821

 Veracruz played an important part in the Spanish conquest of the Aztec Empire by Hernán Cortés and his expedition members.
 They founded Villa Rica de la Vera Cruz on May 18, 1519, as the first Spanish town in what is now Mexico.
-By doing so, Cortés threw off the authority of the Governor of Cuba, Diego Velázquez, claiming authority directly from the Spanish Crown.
-A small contingent of the expedition remained at Veracruz, while the main body of conquerors moved inland.
+By doing so, Cortés overthrew the authority of the governor of Cuba, Diego Velázquez, claiming authority directly from the Spanish Crown.
+A small contingent of the expedition remained at Veracruz, but the main body of conquerors moved inland.

 Among the first groups encountered by the Spanish in the Americas were the Totonacs.
-Juan de Grijalva was the first Spaniard to make contact with the Totonacs near present-day Veracruz.
-Seeking to free his people from Aztec rule, Totonac ruler Tlacochcalcatl offered conquistador Hernán Cortés 50,000 warriors to take Tenochtitlan.
+Juan de Grijalva was the first Spaniard to make contact with them near present-day Veracruz.
+Seeking to free his people from Aztec rule, Totonac ruler Tlacochcalcatl offered conquistador Cortés 50,000 warriors to take Tenochtitlan.
 With Spanish assistance, the Totonacs expelled Aztec tax collectors and took over some Aztec outposts.
 The city of Veracruz was established as the first Spanish-controlled municipality on the coast.
 Cortés then advanced towards Tenochtitlan, initiating the Spanish conquest.
-As Cortés's campaign progressed, certain Totonac factions sided with the Spanish, while the Huastecs, also under Aztec rule, resisted Cortés's forces.
+As Cortés's campaign progressed, certain Totonac factions sided with the Spanish, but the Huastecs, also under Aztec rule, resisted Cortés's forces.
 After the Aztecs were defeated at Tenochtitlan, Cortés sent a unit to conquer the Huastecs as well.

-During the early conquest era, Cortés established encomiendas, which rewarded conquerors with the labor of conquered indigenous people.
-The indigenous ruler of a settlement was charged with mobilization of labor and tribute owed to the holder of the encomienda.
-Multiple encomiendas were established in Veracruz, which changed ownership over time, but early on came under the direct control of the Spanish Crown rather than individual encomenderos.
+During the early conquest era, Cortés established encomiendas (literally "parcels" but in actual meaning, "forced labor grants"), which rewarded the conquerors with the labor of conquered Indigenous people.
+The Indigenous ruler of a settlement was charged with mobilization of labor and tribute owed to the holder of the encomienda.
+Multiple encomiendas were established in Veracruz, which changed ownership over time but early on came under the direct control of the Spanish Crown rather than individual encomenderos.